blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **because** I refuse the use of my data or of certain data but I don't want to delete my account or all my data

+## US-07-1-14

+**As an** internet user (a submitter or a data subejct), when creating a Data rights request

+**I want** the organization to delete the data it has on me, AND I also want this organziation to make every other organziation to which they have communicated my data aware of my request that they too delete data they have on me

+**because** I want that data deleted from all organisations that have it

 ## 07-2 Organization receiving Data rights request

 ### US-07-2-01